Compact-bounded topological groups: Basic properties

 We end this section with the following fact about (weakly) compact-bounded and first-countable subsets of topological groups.

 \begin{prop} Let G be a topological group.
 Then, the following assertions are equivalent. \begin{enumerate} \item every (weakly) compact-bounded subset of G is first-countable;

 \item every (weakly) compact-bounded subset of G is metrizable. \end{enumerate} \end{prop} \begin{proof} Clearly, it will suffice to show the sufficiency.
 Let $A$ be a weakly compact-bounded (compact-bounded) subset of $G$, and let $g: G\times G \to G$ be a map defined by $g(x,y)=x^{-1}y$ for every $x,y \in G$ (we note that $g$ is a continuous mapping).
-By Theorem 4.4 in \cite{AMW}, we have that $A\times A$ is weakly compact-bounded (compact-bounded), it follows that $g(A\times A)=A^{-1}A$ is weakly compact-bounded (compact-bounded), and thus $A^{-1}A$ is first countable.
+By Theorem 4.4 in \cite{AMW}, we have that $A\times A$ is weakly compact-bounded (compact-bounded), hence $g(A\times A)=A^{-1}A$ is weakly compact-bounded (compact-bounded), and thus $A^{-1}A$ is first countable.